Self-cleaning surfaces: Snail shell

 Snail shell is an aragonite-protein composite, with a hierarchical groove structure.
-The regular roughness of the structure creates a hydrophilic structure, a thin layer of water trapped on the surface, that doesn’t allow oil to attach to the snail shell, thereby keeping the shell clean.
+The regular roughness of the structure creates a hydrophilic structure, a thin layer of water trapped on the surface, that doesn't allow oil to attach to the snail shell, thereby keeping the shell clean.
 These surface properties of snail shell have inspired the use of similar surface patterns on ceramic tiles and ceramic structures by the INAX corporation, which applies these techniques to kitchens and bathrooms.

 Fish scale

 Fish scales are calcium phosphate composites coated with a mucus layer.
-Fish scale properties have been mimicked by polyacrylamide hydrogels, which are both hydrophilic and mimic the mucus’ retention of water.
+Fish scale properties have been mimicked by polyacrylamide hydrogels, which are both hydrophilic and mimic the mucus's retention of water.
 Additionally, fish scales have been used as a template for a casting technique, and as a model for a lithography and chemical etching techniques on silicon wafers that exhibited oleophobic contact angles of oil in water of 163° and 175°, respectively.